brujoand/blog.brujordet.no/content/post/homelab/sniffing_water_out_of_thin_air.md

 draft: false
 ---

-I don't like having to relying on other peoples computers, aka the cloud, so when I can I selfhost the tools and services I need.
+I don't like having to relying on other people's computers, aka the cloud, so when I can I selfhost the tools and services I need.
 But sometimes there isn't a service to selfhost.
 This was the case with my mysterious smart water meter which is now enforced by my municipality.
 After some research I found out that I might be